Short term health insurance FAQs

-How do I know if Short Term health insurance is a good choice for me?
+How do I know if a short term plan is the right health insurance choice for me?

 - Between jobs

 - Waiting to be eligible for Medicare coverage